freezy/dmd-extensions/README.md

   debugging.
 - **Alphanumeric Virtual**, a high-resolution virtual segmented display for pre-DMD area games.
+- **Network**, use dmdext to send and receive data through the network.
 - You can also stream the DMD to a browser in your LAN, because, why not!

 ## Features